Planning your trip

 - courier delivery

-- pick it up in person during the fall of 2013 at the Main Ticket Centers in Moscow and Sochi by presenting your printed order confirmation.
-Information about Main Ticket Center locations and operating hours will be published in the Fall of 2013 on tickets.sochi2014.com
+- pick it up in person at the Main Ticket Centers in Moscow and Sochi by presenting your printed order confirmation.
+Information about Main Ticket Center locations and operating hours is published on tickets.sochi2014.com

 Spectators who do not reside in the Russian Federation may buy tickets through Authorized Ticket Reseller or through the National Olympic Committee of their country.
 Under consent of National Olympic Committees, this site can also be used for ticket sales for citizens of other countries.
 The detailed information is published on tickets.sochi2014.com.